PredragJ/react-native-bridtv-sdk-module/README.md

 + **style** (optional): Specifies the style for the player component.

 + **bridPlayerConfig**: An object that contains configuration options for the player.
-It includes properties playerID, mediaID, typeOfPlayer, useVPAIDSupport, controlAutoplay.
+It includes properties playerID, mediaID, typeOfPlayer, useVPAIDSupport,controlAutoplay, playerReference.
 +   scrollOnAd: true This option enables scrolling during ad and is specific to the iOS platform.
 By default, Android has scrolling enabled during ads.

 + **Video event callbacks**: These props allow you to specify callback functions for various video events like: